 If I can achieve these goals with the surgery, you will feel better.
 Now let’s talk about how exactly we can achieve these surgical goals together.
 Depending on what spinal disorder you have, we can most likely achieve these goals using a variety of different surgical approaches or techniques.
 This is where the true art of spinal surgery comes into place – the learned techniques and preferences that I as a surgeon bring to the table.

-For example, let’s say you have a cervical disk herniation at two levels.
-These disk herniations are
+For example, let’s say you have a cervical disc herniation at two levels.
+These disc herniations are

 This philosophy can be applied to various surgical treatments of the spine, such as posterior spinal fusion using percutaneous MIS techniques or lateral interbody fusions, etc.

 The next generation of cutting edge technology is here!